-- a) To qualify for overall, an Under 10 competitor must ski in slalom and tricks. (competing in jump is not necessary) - b) To qualify for overall, an Under 14 competitor must ski in all three events.
+- a) To qualify for overall, an Under 10 competitor must ski in slalom and tricks. (competing in jump is not necessary) - b) To qualify for overall, an Under 14 competitor must ski in slalom, tricks and jump.

 Individual Overall Scoring Method